Solar system small bodies

 With CYORP, it’s time to estimate the stochastic YORP and Yarkovsky effect…

-Rotational evolution of main belt asteroids (Zhou et al. accepted by Nature Astronomy)
+Rotational evolution of main belt asteroids (Zhou et al. 2025, Nat.
+Astro.)

 This is the caption for the image

-Period-diameter distribution of main belt asteroids from Gaia (Durech & Hanus, 2023).
+Period-diameter distribution of main belt asteroids from Gaia data (left) and simulation (right).